rancholabs/webD.team-Farhan/README.md

 pnpm
 ```

+## Start the Development Server

-First, run the development server:
+After installing the dependencies, you can run the development server:

 ```bash
 npm run dev